Revolutionary Breakthrough: Restored Cognitive Abilities in Alzheimer’s Mice with CLP290 Molecule

 The molecule created by the researchers, CLP290, is an activator of KCC2 which prevents its reduction.

-Since the CLP290 molecule cannot be used in humans, scientists are testing existing molecules that could also activate KCC2.
+Since the CLP290 molecule cannot be used in humans, scientists are testing existing molecules that might also activate KCC2.
 A molecule already on the market would make it possible to accelerate work on this new therapeutic avenue.

 The treatments currently on the market for Alzheimer’s can only slow the progression of the disease and alleviate certain symptoms.